Schobs/MediMarker/README.md

         ↳ ...

 Essentially, the exact directory format does not matter, as long as all images have a common root folder (root_image_folder).
-However, for simplicity I recommend keeping the directories conisistent since it will make the JSON generation easier.
+However, for simplicity I recommend keeping the directories consistent since it will make the JSON generation easier.
 In the JSON file, you need to specify the route from the root_image_folder to each sample's image.